sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Reps _(Repetitions)_

 This is the number of times that a lyric word is repeated in lyric lines across all songs and albums.
 Specifically, these are lyric words that are either uniformly repeated interjections or words that are consecutively repeated in a given lyric line.
-However non-hyphaneted full reduplications (e.g. `murmur` or `couscous`) are not counted as repetitions.
+However, non-hyphaneted full reduplications (e.g. `murmur` or `couscous`) are not counted as repetitions.

 <details>
 <summary>Lyric examples</summary>